Bessie Harvey: Works

-Harvey's sculptures were typically wood decorated with paint, beads, shells, cloth, and other found materials, combining "performance (on the order of a puppet show) sculpture, painting, and assemblage".
-After that time, she increasingly focused on her artwork until her death in 1994.
+Harvey's sculptures are made of found materials, predominantly wood branches and roots, which she then decorated with paint, glitter, jewelry, and other materials.
+Though she worked primarily with wood, Harvey also created sculptures from clay and some works on paper.
+She began creating art in 1974, shortly after her mother, Rosie White, died.

 Harvey's work belongs to a larger tradition of black vernacular art created in the American South.
 The assemblage aspect of her work, the use of found materials, and emphasis on religious themes are common to the black vernacular art tradition.
 As a creator of visionary art, she often claims that God is the main source for her work, even to the extent that He is working through her: "I’m really not the artist.
 God is the artist in my work; nature and insects, they shape my work for me, because they belong to God.
 I belong to God, and all things belong to God, because it’s in his Word that all things are made to him, that without him there’s not anything made."
 According to Harvey, God allowed her to see anthropomorphic forms within the wood she worked with, and with that help she could give physical shape to the spiritual presences within these tree roots, limbs, and pieces of driftwood.
 Her interest in nature was due in part to her belief that she could access or see the spirit of her ancestors within trees, for example, and her general belief in transcendentalism.

 Her work often reflected specific biblical stories, including stories from Genesis and Revelation.
 She also created a series of works inspired by the African-American experience in the United States.
 When naming her works, she frequently used an African-English dictionary to provide a direct connection to her African heritage.